Frank-JJ/OpenLimb/readme.md

 The limb and motor configuration, when limited to three each, can be updated simply in [flexControl/gaitMachine.cpp](flexControl/gaitMachine.cpp):

 Set the motor configurations in the MotorConfigVector variable.
 A limb can be placed on either the left, center, or right side of the body.
-A servo can be placed on either the left or right side of the servo mount as seen when the foot of the limb is held away from the viewer.
+A servo can be placed on either the left or right side of the servo mount as seen from the body out along the length of the limb.

 ```cpp
 line 180:   MotorConfigVector motorConfigVector = {